• Live Chat

 If you have a George Mason Zoom account (you are logging into your Zoom account at gmu.zoom.us or using SSO and your George Mason email and Patriot Password, contact ITS Support.

-If you have an account directly from Zoom (you log in at zoom.us or log into the Zoom application without using SSO) you can review information on the Zoom Support page.
+If you have an account directly from Zoom (you log in at zoom.us or log in to the Zoom application without using SSO), you can review information on the Zoom Support page.

 How do I clear cache & cookies in Zoom?